New Mexico MESA is proud to announce our Virtual 2021 MESA USA State Competition!

 - A social inequity.

 Each competing team must consist of 2-4 students who are active members of a MESA program affiliated with the MESA USA national organization.
 Solutions and recommendation(s) for next steps will be presented at the MESA USA National Engineering Design Competition.
 The first place middle and high school teams from State events will participate in the national competition.
-This National Competition event will occur in June 2021.
+This National Competition event will occur in June 2021 and will be a virtual event.

 The components listed below will be used to assess the effective implementation of a human-centered design approach in the context of designing for equity, effective implementation of the engineering design process, and the functionality of the prototype.